hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Create a "download only" option for execution
 - [ ] Create a final prompt before logging out & closing the browser in order to review documents IF PAID & checkout
-- [ ] Update export settings 'Book' to 'Volume' for armadillo
 - [ ] Create some consistency between 'document.reception_number' & 'document.value' in order to avoid constantly updating
-- [ ] Eliminate the 'Effective Date' column in export--maybe only add 'Document Date' into the abstract if it appears???
 - [ ] Update the validation file with the proper use of 'verify' & 'validate' (definitions have been added)
 - [ ] Delete 'record' comment block accessing document tables after 09/17 (assuming active testing is done in the meantime)
 - [ ] Get clarification around 'Document Date' vs. 'Effective Date' for formatting